actualbudget/docs/docs/getting-started/starting-fresh.md

 finances, reduce stress, and achieve your financial goals.
 It just takes little bit of effort to get going.

-You can start using Actual wihtout actually assigning your available funds before you start budgeting.
+You can start using Actual without actually assigning your available funds before you start budgeting.